Carex gravida: Distribution

 It is mostly found growing in temperate biomes in south eastern Canada in the province of Saskatchewan in the west through Manitoba to Ontario in the east.
 In the United States it is found as far west as Montana in the north down to Texas and New Mexico in the south west.
 The range extends to New York in the north east to around Virginia in the south east.
-It has been introduced into Delaware, Maryland and North Carolina.
+It has been introduced in Delaware, Maryland and North Carolina.